Marie Heurtin: Biography

-Louis Arnould, a professor and teacher of the deafblind, wrote a pamphlet about Heurtin titled Une Âme in Prison ("An imprisoned soul") in 1900, which was later expanded into a book.
+Louis Arnould, a professor and teacher of the deafblind, wrote a pamphlet about Marie Heurtin titled Une Âme in Prison ("An imprisoned soul") in 1900, which was later expanded into a book.
 Arnould described in depth the methods that Sister Ste.
 Marguerite used to instruct Heurtin.

 Around 1909, a 12-year-old deafblind girl, Anne-Marie Poyet, arrived at Larnay.
 Heurtin joined Sister Sainte-Marguerite in instructing the girl in fingerspelling and Braille.
 Sister Ste.
 Marguerite died in 1910, when Heurtin was 24.
 That same year, Heurtin's younger sister, Marthe, joined Heurtin at Larnay.
-Heurtin worked along with the nuns to teach her deafblind sister to read Braille, to knit, and to play games.
-In 1911 Heurtin was described as leading a busy life: "As skillful as she is clever, she sews a little and excels in all sorts of crochet-work, knitting, brush-making, and chair-bottoming."
+Marie worked along with the nuns to teach her deafblind sister to read Braille, to knit, and to play games.
+In 1911 Marie was described as leading a busy life: "As skillful as she is clever, she sews a little and excels in all sorts of crochet-work, knitting, brush-making, and chair-bottoming."
 She enjoyed playing dominoes with visitors to the convent, and preferred reading and writing to manual labor.
 Her pious nature made her a favorite of the nuns and students at the school.
-During World War I Heurtin kept abreast of the news and knitted socks for soldier in the trenches.
+During World War I Marie kept abreast of the news and knitted socks for soldier in the trenches.
 When new deafblind girls joined the school, they looked up to Marie as a role model.

 In July 1921 both Marie and Marthe caught measles, and Marie fell ill with "a congestion of the breast" (pneumonia).
-Heurtin died on 22 July 1921 at age thirty-six and was buried at Larnay.
+Marie died on 22 July 1921 at age thirty-six and was buried at Larnay.